ThabaniDev/alx-system_engineering-devops/0x01-shell_permissions/README.md

 	- Mirrors the permissions from a file named olleh on to the file named hello
 - 11-directories_permissions:
 	- Adds execution permission to all subdirectories of current directory for owner, group owner and other users
+- 12-directory_permissions:
+	- Creates a directory and also adds permissions 751